Preemptive Scheduling

 Multilevel feedback queue

-Your final task in this project is to implement the notion of process priority in the scheduler, which is also known as the multilevel feedback queue (MLFQ) scheduler.
+Your final task in this project is to implement the notion of process priority in the scheduler, which is also known as the MultiLevel Feedback Queue (MLFQ) scheduler.
 Specifically, you need to implement a variant of MLFQ with simple rules:

 - There are 5 levels, level #0 to #4.
 All processes start at level #0 when created.